The most common questions I get about using chalk paint have to do with the wax finish.

-“Why do I have to use the wax?”
+“Why do I have to use wax on top?”

 “Can I use something else as a topcoat?”

 “What brand of wax is the best?”